hguo/ftk/README.md

 ### Building ParaView plugins

 FTK provides ParaView plugins to allow users track critical points (maxima, minima, and saddles) in scalar field data.
-In order to build the plugins, we recommend to build and use
+In order to build the plugins, we recommend to build and use (ParaView version 5.8.0 and higher required)

 ```bash
 $ git clone https://github.com/hguo/ftk $FTK_SOURCE_DIR